-Poultry products are often claimed to be from "freerange" birds.
+Poultry products are often labeled "free-range," but this term can be misleading.
+Large flocks of "freerange" chickens are typically raised in fixed barns. .
 But large flocks of "free-range" chickens are typically raised in barns.
 They are not confined to cages in the barns, so they are free-ranging inside the barn, often with limited access to the outdoors.
-Few of these "free-range" birds actually venture outside of their large buildings.
+Few of these "freerange" birds actually venture outside of their large buildings.
 Indoor conditions vary; overcrowding and lack of perches are common.

-Pastured poultry are managed on pasture, generally in mobile coops and pens that are regularly moved to ensure that fresh pasture is continuously available, guaranteeing a constant supply of seeds, worms, bugs, and vegetation.
+Pastured poultry are managed on pasture, either in fixed

+barns or in housing that is moved frequently, like mobile coops or "chicken tractors."
+Mobile housing allows the birds access to fresh ground, preventing its overuse.
+This guarantees a constant supply of seeds, worms, bugs, and vegetation.
 Birds allowed to eat this more natural and diverse diet produce more nutrient-dense eggs and meat.
 With frequent rotation, the poultry manure is a source of pasture fertility, rather than a pollutant.